-How to find missing videos and photos in iCloud Photos
+Missing photos or videos in your iCloud Photo Library?
+Try these fixes!

 Enter the same Apple ID email and password you use on your other devices and tap Next.

-Once all devices are signed into the same Apple ID, the same iCloud Photos content will sync across each device.
-It may take awhile for everything to sync, so be patient.
+Once all devices are signed in to the same Apple ID, the same iCloud Photos content will sync across each device.
+It may take a while for everything to sync, so be patient.
 Sometimes it's better to step away and check again the next day to make sure everything has synced properly.

 How to check your iCloud storage limit

-If your iCloud Storage limit has been exceeded, then photos and videos will stop syncing across devices.
+If your iCloud Storage limit has been exceeded, then photos and videos will stop syncing across devices, even if iCloud Photos is on.
 You can check if the storage limit has been reached:

 - Launch the Settings app on your iPhone or iPad.